MrWolfZ/Conqueror/recipes/cqs/basic/testing-handlers/README.md

 ```

 > You can of course also have commands and queries which are only used internally in your application, and are therefore not part of its public API.
 For this recipe we are only focusing on those that are public.

+Feel free to take a look at the full code for [the query](Conqueror.Recipes.CQS.Basic.TestingHandlers/GetCounterValueQuery.cs) and [the command](Conqueror.Recipes.CQS.Basic.TestingHandlers/IncrementCounterCommand.cs).
+The counters are stored in an [in-memory repository](Conqueror.Recipes.CQS.Basic.TestingHandlers/CountersRepository.cs).

 For testing applications written with **Conqueror.CQS**, we recommend the [black-box testing](https://en.wikipedia.org/wiki/Black-box_testing) approach.
 With this approach you only test the public API of your application without any knowledge about its internal implementation.
 As discussed above, our commands and queries are a perfect fit for this, since they represent the totality of our application's API without any unnecessary implementation details.
 For example, this means the repository is not tested directly, since it is an implementation detail.